Law against Dowry - 498A

 Section 4A, which states that if there is any advertisment in the newspapers, or any other media which promotes the dowry, then such person will be punished with imprisonment, which is not less than six months and which may be extended to five years.
 Or he will be punished with a fine, which may be extended to fifteen thousand rupees.

-The court has laid down the following guidelines for establishing an offence under Section 304 (B), they are as follows.
+The court has laid down the following guidelines for establishing an offence of dowry death, they are as follows.

 If any woman is facing this kind of problem, this kind of harassment for dowry demand by her husband or by in-laws, please do go and raise your voice.
 Register a complaint in your nearest police station and feel free to contact us for any help.